 German Green Bean Soup/ Gruene Bohneneintopf -Easy Delicious Meal

-I love a good Eintopf.. one pot meal.. and my favorite would have to be German Green Bean Soup or Gruene Bohneneintopf.
+I love a good Eintopf, a one-pot meal, and my favorite would have to be German Green Bean Soup, also known as Gruene Bohneneintopf.
 This easy and delicious meal satisfies even the heartiest of appetites.
-It’s loaded with Green Beans, potatoes and even beef (and a little bacon).
-Along with a few slices of bread, it’s the perfect meal for cool nights.…
+It’s loaded with Green Beans, potatoes, and even beef (and a little bacon).
+Along with a few slices of bread, it’s the perfect meal for…

 Culinaria Germany – More than Just a Cookbook